Marrong Reserve: Urban development

-In 2002, Lend Lease joined a shared enterprise with Boral to develop the residential lands, known as Nelson's Ridge Estate, which along with the abutting Lakewood Estate development comprise the residential zones of Pemulwuy.
-This part of the estate is now known as Nelson's Ridge (after Nelson Lawson who owned the Greystanes Estate and commissioned Greystanes House in 1837).
-Nelson's Ridge was developed by Lend Lease in two stages with the first comprising the northern employment and northern residential lands and the second comprising the southern equivalents.
-The former CSIRO site to the north of Nelson's Ridge was vacated in 1/2002 and sold to Stockland in March 2002.
+In 2002, Lend Lease and Boral formed a joint venture to develop the residential area that became known as Nelson's Ridge Estate.
+Together with the neighbouring Lakewood Estate, it forms much of the residential area of Pemulwuy.
+Nelson's Ridge takes its name from Nelson Lawson, the owner of the former Greystanes Estate who commissioned the construction of Greystanes House in 1837.
+Lend Lease developed the estate in two stages, covering northern and southern employment and residential lands.
+The former CSIRO site north of Nelson's Ridge was vacated in January 2002 and sold to Stockland in March of that year.